 Finding a nontraditional job can balance mental health, improve symptoms, and help you find a better work-life balance.
 Here are some of the best jobs for someone with anxiety and depression.

 - Small Business Owner

 Math-minded people or anyone who loves working with computers can learn to code, get well-paying entry-level work, and find employment that works best with their mental state.
 If you prefer to work on your own, you can freelance as a programmer.
 If you work better on large teams, big software companies are always looking to hire programmers.

-Many coding jobs can be high stress with long hours, so it might not be one of the best jobs for people with anxiety.
+Many coding jobs can be high-stress with long hours, so it might not be one of the best jobs for people with anxiety.
 The model for many coders is to work for a large software company for a few years and then branch out into project management, starting a business, freelancing from home, or consulting with other companies.
 After just a few years of experience, you can find your niche and tailor your employment to your mental health needs.

-- Creative work: Making art or exercising your creativity is very satisfying.
-If you have an interest in this work beyond a hobby, you can make a living with an internet presence and meeting people in person.
+Making art or exercising your creativity is very satisfying.
+If you have an interest in this work beyond a hobby, you can make a living with an internet presence and meet people in person.
 For example, if you knit hats and scarves, you can set up an online store in about a day, create a website, open a few social media accounts to showcase your work, and get a booth at craft fairs or a farmers' market.
 Alternatively, graphic designers are always in high demand and find steady work either as freelancers or in full-time jobs.